 - D12.
-Report the lowest grade earned for any course that may be transferred for credit: \underline{D} - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type

-D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:
+Report the lowest grade earned for any course that may be transferred for credit: D - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number n/a Unit type n/a - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number n/a Unit type n/a - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a